List of Mikoyan MiG-29 operators: Iran

-YEM
+Yemen

 Yemen had 23 MiG-29s in service as of 2022.
 Since 2005 the standard was MiG-29SMT, replacing SE version (14 SE and UB delivered in 2001, after sent to MiG to be updated).
 Together with those 14 aircraft updated, RSK-MiG sold 6 new examples.
 Later there was eventually another batch delivered.
 Operational status is unknown due to civil war and foreign intervention.